-The proposed South Landfill Phase 2 would maintain the existing landfill service area, as well as the type and annual volume of residual materials presently accepted.
+The proposed South Landfill Phase 2 would maintain the existing landfill service area, as well as the type and annual volume of solid, non-hazardous waste from residential and industrial, commercial and institutional (IC&I) sources presently accepted.

-The Waste Management Projects Regulations (Ontario Regulation (O. Reg.)
+The Waste Management Projects Regulations (Ontario Regulation [O. Reg.]
+243/23, which replaced O. Reg.
 101/07) outlines the EA Act requirements for waste management projects in the Province of Ontario.
-Per the August 2023 revisions to O. Reg.
-101/07 and February 2024 enactment of the Comprehensive EA Projects regulation (Part II.3 Projects - Designations and Exemptions) under the EA Act, if a Proponent intends to increase the total waste disposal volume of an existing waste management facility by over 375,000 m3, then the proposal or "undertaking" is subject to Part II.3 of the EA Act.
+Per O. Reg.
+243/23 and February 2024 enactment of the Comprehensive EA Projects regulation (Part II.3 Projects - Designations and Exemptions) under the EA Act, if a Proponent intends to increase the total waste disposal volume of an existing waste management facility by over 375,000 m3, then the proposal or "undertaking" is subject to Part II.3 of the EA Act.
 For projects subject to Part II.3 of the EA Act a Comprehensive EA (formerly referred to as an Individual EA) is to be completed in accordance with a ToR that have been approved by the Minister of the Environment, Conservation and Parks.
 As the proposed South Landfill Phase 2 includes an increase of approximately 18 million m3 of total waste disposal volume for the Walker Campus, this undertaking is subject to Part II.3 of the EA Act.